Harrison Burrows: Career

+Peterborough United

-Burrows joined the Peterborough United academy at the age of 6 after attending a development centre.
+Burrows joined the Peterborough United academy at the age of six after attending a development centre.
 Burrows went on to feature in a pre-season friendly against Ipswich Town in 2017 at just 15 years old.
 The midfielder signed his first professional contract in January 2019, making his debut for the club in August 2019 in an EFL Cup match against Oxford United.
-He went on to make his full league debut, aged just 17 in a 4–0 win against MK Dons.
+He went on to make his full league debut, aged just 17, in a 4–0 win against MK Dons.
+During the 2023–24 season, at the age of 22, Burrows was named as Peterborough's club captain.
+In the 2024 EFL Trophy final, Burrows captained his side and scored two goals in six minutes in a 2–1 win against Wycombe Wanderers at Wembley Stadium.
+At the end of the 2023–24 season, Burrows was included in the League One Team of the Season and was also named as the division's Player of the Season.

+Sheffield United

+On 27 July 2024, Burrows signed for Championship club Sheffield United for an undisclosed fee on a four-year contract.
+On 2 November 2024, Burrows scored his first goal for Sheffield United in a 2-0 away win over Blackburn Rovers at Ewood Park.